udiva/udiva.github.io/index.md

 Physics at Indian Institute of Technology Palakkad, Kerala.
 I am a theoretical physicist working in the field of Non-equilibrium dynamics in quantum phase transitions and quantum information.
-To know more about my research, you may look at my [CV](pages/cv_homepage.pdf)
+To know more about my research and publications, you may look at my [CV](pages/cv_homepage.pdf)

-My Time-line so-far
+Experience:

 - Ph.D, Indian Institute of Technology Kanpur (2010)
 - Alexander von Humboldt Postdoctoral Fellow, Saarbrucken, Germany (2010)
 - INSPIRE Faculty, Indian Insttute of Technology Kanpur (2013)
-- UGC-Assistant Professor, Centre for Excellence in Basic Sciences, Mumbai (2015-2016)
+- UGC-Assistant Professor, Centre for Excellence in Basic Sciences, Mumbai (2015)
-- Assistant Professor, IIT Palakkad, Kerala (2016 onwards)
+- Assistant Professor, IIT Palakkad, Kerala (2016)

 Teaching Experience: